RooneyMcNibNug/sysadmin-resources/README.md

 + [Linux System Administrator/DevOps Interview Questions](https://github.com/chassing/linux-sysadmin-interview-questions) - Collection of interview questions for SysAdmin applicants - seems useful for preparation

++ [pkgs dot org](https://pkgs.org/) - "Does a package exist for this application in the linux distribution I am working with?
+What repo is it included in?
+What is it called?" - answers to these and more are a search query away here.

 + [endoflife.date](https://endoflife.date/) - "This site maintains quick links for checking End Of Life dates for various tools and technologies."

 + [Regex For Noobs (like me!) - An Illustrated Guide](https://www.janmeppe.com/blog/regex-for-noobs/) - Gentle guide to using regular expressions (with illustrations, like it says)